matee8/char_rnn/README.md

 # Future enhancements

-- **Validation during training**: Divide the data into a training and validation set, and log validation loss.
 - **Test after training**: Evaluate the accuracy of next character prediction after training the model.
 - **Advanced recurrent cells**: Implement more sophisticated RNN cells for improved sequence modeling capabilities.
 - **Hyperparameter optimization**: Implement routines for automated hyperparameter tuning to find optimal model configurations.